Chamal1120/chace.nvim/README.md

 ## Overview

-**chace.nvim** integrates the CHACE Rust engine into Neovim, providing focused AI code completion.
-Instead of generating large code blocks, CHACE targets specific functions at your cursor position and generates the implementation.
+**chace.nvim** integrates the CHACE Rust engine into Neovim.
+You can read more about CHACE by clicking [here](https://github/chamal1120/chace) but basically this is an AI agent configured specificically for implementing functions using function declerations.

 ## Features

-- Targets empty function definitions at cursor position
+- Targets function declerations at cursor position
-- Sends minimal context to LLM (function signature and documentation only)
+- Sends minimal context to LLM (function decleration and documentation only)
-- Reduces token usage and produces predictable results
 - Supports multiple LLM backends (Gemini, Groq)
-- Currently supports Rust language
+- Incurs less tokens compared to tools like GitHub Copilot or agents like cursor for implementing the same function.

 ## Requirements